-The CNA is required to develop and maintain knowledge of numbering activities at the [ATIS] Industry Numbering Committee (INC) and assess the impacts of any of their activities on Canadian numbering administration processes and CNA functions.
+The CNA is required to develop and maintain knowledge of numbering activities at the ATIS Industry Numbering Committee (INC) and assess the impacts of any of their activities on Canadian numbering administration processes and CNA functions.
 The CNA (through COMsolve) maintains an ATIS membership and receives all INC working group related correspondence, submissions and draft proposals.
-The CNA attended one face-to-face INC meeting in 2020 in person and several by teleconference.
+The CNA attended several INC meetings by teleconference, as no face-to-face meetings were held in 2021 due to COVID 19.
 The CNA delivered four summaries of INC issues that could affect Canadian assignment guidelines to the CSCN following all INC general meetings.
-The CNA attended the following INC teleconference calls during 2020:
+The CNA attended the following INC teleconference calls during 2021:

-Table 13 - Summary of 2020 INC Meetings Attended
+Table 13 - Summary of 2021 INC Meetings Attended